wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(path?: string | string[] | Record<string, string>, target?: string) => any`

-This method allows us to read the value(s) of the form state without triggering re-renders.
+This method allows us to read the form state without triggering re-renders.
 Check the [Reading the State](../getting-started/form-state#reading-the-state) to learn more.

 ### setValue